bohnelang/Apache2_blocklist_de_include/README.md

 Use blocklist.de IPs in Apache Web-Server configuration to block bad IPs

 ```
-1) Make a directory blockiplist in /etc/apache2 directory
+1) Make a directory blockiplist in /etc/apache2 directory and make it writable for user.

-2) copy file ban_bad_ip.conf and cron_download_list.sh to this place
+2) Copy file ban_bad_ip.conf and cron_download_list.sh to this place.
+Make cron_download_list.sh executable.

 3) Include the config in Apache2 main config:
   Include blockiplist/ban_bad_ip.conf